jwhitbeck/ditl/README.md

 When a movement trace is present in a store, the ditl library contains a built-in player to view it.
-It will automatically detect other traces (e.g., link or static group traces) and add the relevant information to the player.
+It will automatically detect other traces (e.g., edge or static group traces) and add the relevant information to the player.

 For example, the [Plausible Mobility](http://plausible.lip6.fr) page